selkies-project/docker-nvidia-glx-desktop/README.md

 1. Run the container with Docker (or other similar container CLIs like Podman):

 ```
-docker run --gpus 1 -it --tmpfs /dev/shm:rw -e TZ=UTC -e SIZEW=1920 -e SIZEH=1080 -e REFRESH=60 -e DPI=96 -e CDEPTH=24 -e VIDEO_PORT=DFP -e PASSWD=mypasswd -e WEBRTC_ENCODER=nvh264enc -e BASIC_AUTH_PASSWORD=mypasswd -p 8080:8080 ghcr.io/selkies-project/nvidia-glx-desktop:latest
+docker run --gpus 1 -it --tmpfs /dev/shm:rw -e TZ=UTC -e DESKTOP_SIZEW=1920 -e DESKTOP_SIZEH=1080 -e DESKTOP_REFRESH=60 -e DESKTOP_DPI=96 -e DESKTOP_CDEPTH=24 -e VIDEO_PORT=DFP -e PASSWD=mypasswd -e SELKIES_ENCODER=nvh264enc -e SELKIES_BASIC_AUTH_PASSWORD=mypasswd -p 8080:8080 ghcr.io/selkies-project/nvidia-glx-desktop:latest
 ```
 > NOTES: The container tags available are `latest` and `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
 [Persistent container tags](https://github.com/selkies-project/docker-nvidia-glx-desktop/pkgs/container/nvidia-glx-desktop) are available in the form `22.04-20210101010101`.
-Replace all instances of `mypasswd` with your desired password. `BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
+Replace all instances of `mypasswd` with your desired password. `SELKIES_BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
 The container must not be run in privileged mode.

-Change `WEBRTC_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer interface if your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
+Change `SELKIES_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer interface if your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 2. Connect to the web server with a browser on port 8080.
 You may also separately configure a reverse proxy to this port for external connectivity.
 > NOTES: Additional configurations and environment variables for the selkies-gstreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [selkies-gstreamer main script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py).

 3. (Not Applicable for noVNC) **Read carefully if the selkies-gstreamer WebRTC HTML5 interface does not connect.** Choose whether to use host networking or a TURN server.
 The selkies-gstreamer WebRTC HTML5 interface will likely just start working if you add `--network host` to the above `docker run` command.
 However, this may be restricted or be undesired because of security reasons.
 If so, check if the container starts working after omitting `--network host`.
 If it does not work, you need a TURN server.
-Read the [Using a TURN Server](#using-a-turn-server) section and add the environment variables `-e TURN_HOST=`, `-e TURN_PORT=`, and pick one of `-e TURN_SHARED_SECRET=` or both `-e TURN_USERNAME=` and `-e TURN_PASSWORD=` environment variables to the `docker run` command based on your authentication method.
+Read the [Using a TURN Server](#using-a-turn-server) section and add the environment variables `-e SELKIES_TURN_HOST=`, `-e SELKIES_TURN_PORT=`, and pick one of `-e SELKIES_TURN_SHARED_SECRET=` or both `-e SELKIES_TURN_USERNAME=` and `-e SELKIES_TURN_PASSWORD=` environment variables to the `docker run` command based on your authentication method.

 ### Running with Kubernetes